google/grr-doc/installing-and-running-grr/from-source.md

 # Installing from source

 Here's how to install GRR from source (from github HEAD).
-This method is useful when you intend to do some development or when you need to build GRR for an architecture not supported by the binary distribution (i.e. arm64 or PowerPC).
+This method is useful when you intend to do some development or when you cannot or don't want to run Docker or install from pip packages.

 For the instructions below, we assume that Ubuntu 22 is used.